WEBINAR | Dynamic-to-Detail Micro-CT in One Workflow: UniTOM HR 2

 Results and Discussion

 The acquired dataset was processed using PETS2 software.
-Lattice parameters and crystal symmetry were determined, followed by structure solution and refinement.
+Lattice parameters and crystal symmetry were assessed, followed by dynamical refinement for atomic structure determination.

 The final data showed:

-These results enabled confident localization of all non-hydrogen atoms.
-Difference maps also revealed hydrogen atom positions, which are typically inaccessible via XRD.
+These results enabled confident localization and refinement of all atoms, including hydrogens.
+Constructed difference maps also revealed density of hydrogen atoms, which cannot be obtained by XRD.

 This study demonstrates that PEDT with Tescan TENSOR is highly effective for atomic structure determination and analysis of nanocrystals, even when crystals are small, beam-sensitive, or part of complex mixtures.